12, Chapel Street

-an 18th century Grade II listed fisherman's cottage, now converted to a self-catering holiday cottage, is located downbank in Robin Hood's Bay and has been tastefully refurbished to provide a welcoming, warm and cosy holiday home all the year round.
+Burnharbour Cottage, an 18th century Grade II listed fisherman's cottage, now converted to a holiday cottage, is located downbank in Robin Hood's Bay and has been tastefully refurbished to provide a welcoming, warm and cosy holiday home all the year round.

-The two bedroomed cottage has full gas central heating, a modern bathroom with bath and shower, a newly refurbished lounge and kitchen area with fridge, microwave and cooker, and a tv/dvd.
+The two bedroomed cottage has full gas central heating, a modern bathroom with bath and shower, a kitchen with fridge, microwave and cooker, and a lounge area with tv/dvd.
 The first floor bedroom is spacious with a double bed, handbasin and tv.
 The second floor bedroom is pine panelled and has two single beds.

 Please note that the cottage is not suitable for wheelchair access, whilst stair access to the first and second floor bedrooms may be difficult for those with mobility problems.